Salt Institute for Documentary Studies

 Too often, documentaries reinforce the inequality present in our societies rather than challenging it.
 The Salt Institute for Documentary Studies is committed to training storytellers in ways that are equitable and inclusive.
 Part of our mission is to transform the field so it reflects and amplifies a diversity of experiences, identities, and voices.

-Salt is also proud to offer the Gimlet Union Scholarship, generously underwritten by Gimlet Media (now Spotify Studios).
+Salt is also proud to offer the Spotify Studios Union Scholarship, generously underwritten by Spotify Studios.

 To learn more about the financial commitment and funding opportunities, visit Tuition & Financial Aid.